thenumbernine/hydro-cl-lua/README.md

 - various boundary conditions
 - integrators: Forward Euler, several Runge-Kutta and Runge-Kutta TVD, and implicit linearized GMRES on the GPU
 - GUI-driven everything.  no more restarting the program to switch solvers or initial conditions.
-- Euler equations from Toro's book (with some modifications for curved geometry)
+- Euler equations from Toro's book (with some modifications for curvilinear coordinate systems)
 - Maxwell equations from Trangenstein's book with poisson solver constraints
 - Maxwell equations with GLM from 2000 Munz
 - ideal MHD from Stone et al 2008